 Need a transition of your applications to the cloud?
 The replatforming strategy may be the answer you’re looking for.
 Also known as the “move and improve” approach, this strategy involves making necessary changes to prepare for the move to the cloud while keeping the core architecture untouched.

 It’s an ideal option for companies focused on scalability and optimizing performance, but keep in mind that it doesn’t fully take advantage of all the benefits the cloud offers.
 If you’re ready to level up your solutions and streamline your cloud transition, replatforming just might be the bull’s eye.

 When a company’s legacy architecture becomes outdated and difficult to maintain, it can end up costing more than it’s worth.
 This is particularly true when it comes to customer relationship management (CRM) systems.
-The solution can be as simple as transferring to a cloud-based CRM solution like Salesforce.
+The solution can be as simple as transferring to a cloud-based CRM solution.
 You can not only save money, but it also ensures that your system is scalable and up-to-date with the latest technology.

 Of course, any change comes with its own set of challenges, and transitioning to a new system requires training for both employees and end-users.
 But with the right resources and support, it’s a small price to pay for staying competitive and efficient in today’s business world.

 Refactoring is a bold and ambitious approach to utilizing the full potential of the cloud.
 This strategy involves completely rebuilding your existing infrastructure from the scratch, with a focus on leveraging cutting-edge technologies such as serverless computing and auto-scaling.
 This path is typically chosen by organizations that are committed to maximizing the power of the cloud and are willing to invest the time and resources required to rearchitect their code and frameworks.